-We predict, however, that most useful UV emission line for JWST observations.
+We predict, however, that C III λ977 and N III λ991 will be the most useful UV emission lines for JWST observations.
+Given that we are looking in JWST’s high-z range, we expect there to be less dust and low metallicity since there are fewer supernova remnants and less chemical enrichment.
+These two temperature-sensitive FUV lines have been used in AGN literature to discriminate between pure shock and photoionization modes of excitation (Allen, Dopita & Tsvetanov 1998).
+However, in these low dust, low metallicity environments, we expect little to no AGN contribution (Hopkins et al., 2006) since we are past the AGN epoch (z < 3) of galaxy evolution; C III λ977 and N III λ991 become stronger under these conditions.

 Given their moderate ionization potentials (24.4 eV and 29.6 eV respectively), these two ionization states will be easily formed given the rigorous amounts of star formation at high redshift and thus will serve as good diagnostics.
 Additionally, C III λ977 and N III λ991 both emits more strongly with less dust (see Figure 7a); peak log(Wλ) in our baseline simulations are 1.4 and 0.7 respectively while their peak log(Wλ) in our dust free simulations are 2.5 and 1.7 respectively.
 These emission lines both have strong emission at 8 ≤ φH ≤ 12, and 0 ≤ nH ≤ 4.
 Since high-z galaxies have more extreme conditions than local galaxies, this is the range of φH and nH that they fall into.
 Furthermore, C III λ977 and N III λ991 are not strong lines when adopting local nebular conditions, so they should only be detected for high-z galaxies with low dust.
 JWST’s MIRI should easily detect these luminous emission lines at high redshifts.

 6. Conclusion

-In this paper, weve compiled an atlas of predicted star forming galaxy equivalent widths to be used by observes to constrain the conditions in the systems they observe.
+In this paper, we have compiled an atlas of predicted star forming galaxy equivalent widths to be used by observes to constrain the conditions in the systems they observe.
 We began by asking what physical conditions are necessary to produce strong high ionization emission lines assuming photoionization via starlight.
-To address this question, we adopted a methodology of simulating the star-forming region SED and then using LOC methodology to investigate emission lines.
+To address this question, we adopted a two-part methodology of simulating the star forming region SED and then using LOC methodology to investigate emission lines.

-sing Starburst99, we investigated the sensitivity of the SED to SFH and metallicity. hough the eneva rotation tracks resulted in a greater number of higher energy photons, the Padova AGB track SED at 5 Myr or older still produced the hardest ionizing spectrum.
+Using Starburst99, we investigated the sensitivity of the SED to SFH and metallicity.
+Though the Geneva rotation tracks resulted in a greater number of higher energy photons, the Padova AGB track SED at 5 Myr or older still produced the hardest ionizing spectrum.
 As we were investigating high ionization emission lines, we adopted this model as our baseline model.
-To account for the dust ubiquitous throughout H II regions, we consider dusty conditions (using a dust step function across the plane).inally, we adopt an LOC plane spanning 0 ≤ log(nH) ≤ 10 and 8 ≤ log(φH) ≤ 22
+To account for the dust ubiquitous throughout H II regions, we consider dusty conditions (using a dust step function across the plane).
+Finally, we adopt an LOC plane spanning 0 ≤ log(nH) ≤ 10 and 8 ≤ log(φH) ≤ 22 to match a wide range of physical conditions.

 Having adopted the Padova AGB track SED at 5 Myr for our baseline model, we tracked over 150 emission lines across the LOC plane.
 We found that collisionally excited UV emission lines reprocessed the spectrum along constant ionization parameter lines on the LOC plane.
 Many of our optical recombination lines emitted in a wide area along the LOC plane.
 We found that many of the optical emission lines that we tracked also exhibited an interesting double peak feature due to an ionization jump experienced by an element.
-This feature was even more evident in higher metallicity and dust-free simulations We found that IR emission lines emit most efficiently in low nH and low φH regions and their emission cuts off close to where we phase out grains.
+This feature was even more evident in higher metallicity and dust-free simulations.
+We found that IR emission lines emit most efficiently in low nH and low φH regions and their emission cuts off close to where we phase out grains.